romcal/romcal/README.md

 #### Querying by celebration title

-### Overriding dates
+### Overriding dates <a name="overriding"></a>

-Romcal has been redesigned with extensibility in mind to cater for specific scenarios that are commonplace in the liturgical calendar.
-For example, All Saints
+Romcal has been designed with extensibility in mind to cater for specific scenarios that are commonplace in the liturgical calendar.
+The sections below describe the methods employed by romcal when overriding dates.

+#### Overriding a date by its calendar source

+#### Overdding a date by its priority

+Prioritized dates may override dates of higher ranking celebration types and also prevent itself from being overriden by other coinciding dates.
+For example, dates in `lib/celebrations.js` (Christmas, Easter) are all prioritized as they can override any other date in the liturgical calendar and may not be overriden by any other coinciding date regardless of rank <b>unless</b> the coinciding date is itself prioritized (for example, `allSaints` in `'lib/celebrations.js' can be overriden by `allSaints` in `calendars/england.js`).

+#### Overriding a date by its key

+In most other countries, All Saints and All Souls are celebrated on the 1st and 2nd of November respectively.
+However, in England and Wales, when All Saints (1 November) falls on a Saturday, it is transferred to the Sunday and All Souls is transferred to Monday 3rd Novemeber.

+Romcal achieves this difference by redefining the `allSouls` and `allSaints` celebrations in the national calendars of `calendars/england.js` and `calendars/wales.js` (the original definition was in `calendars/general.js`).
+Since national calendar dates have higher precendence than general calendar dates, the national date definitions for All Saints and All Souls will override the ones in the general calendar.

+Therefore, it is important that the key in the national calendar is <b>exactly</b> the same as the one in the general calendar so that romcal recognizes it for overriding.

-### Localizing celebration names
+### Localizing celebration names <a name="localization"></a>
-Celebration names in Romcal can be
+Celebration names in Romcal can be localized